DrLabman/MastodonFlink/README.md

     RT @NeuroTinker: Our @kickstarter campaign is now live!
 NeuroBytes https://apoil.org/tags/neuron simulators and https://apoil.org/tags/curricula combine https://apoil.org/tags/neuroscience and…  source: https://twitter.com/hackaday/status/935984248430796800
     Tags: neuroscience, curricula, neuron
     =============

+## Output To MongoDB
+Going to store full records in MongoDB for use in a test interface.